 abstract deities I use the more literal

-false god instead.
+false god or simply

 Another significant choice in the translation, both below and in the